GuillaumeOj/HelpMacGyver/readme.md

 - [ ] Place randomly the items in the maze
 - [ ] Erase an item when McGyver pick it up
 - [ ] List all items picked up by McGyver on the window's right side

+## Panel
+- [ ] Create a **Panel** class
+- [ ] Generate a background for the panel
+- [ ] Create area for the items picked up by Mc Gyver
+- [ ] Create area for the syringe when all items are picked up
+- [ ] Create area for a message when player win
+- [ ] Create two areas (like button) when the player wins and ask if he wants to play again